ibm-cloud-security/appid-serversdk-swift/README.md

     )
 )
 ```
+* 4.1.x releases were tested on OSX and Linux with Swift 4.1.0
 * 4.0.x releases were tested on OSX and Linux with Swift 4.0.3
 * 2.0.x releases were tested on OSX and Linux with Swift 4.0
 * 1.0.x releases were tested on OSX and Linux with Swift 3.1 and 3.1.1